explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 Yes, engineers in these companies and other companies write code as well.
 The main difference comes in terms of day to day responsibilities and ownership.

 In these companies, you own your module completely and you have to come up with the design of the piece of software you will be writing to solve a problem.
 Coding part is just the implementation and roughly takes 20-30% of the time allotted to a project.
-Most of the time goes into designing things with the best and optimum algorithms to save on company’s resources(servers, computation power etc).
+Most of the time goes into designing things with the best and optimum algorithms to save on companyï¿½s resources(servers, computation power etc).
 This is the main reason why interviews in these companies are focused on algorithms as they want people who can think out of the box to design algorithms which can save the company thousands of dollars.

 So the bottomline is that you have to be good at Data Structures and Algorithms to get into these.
 There is no other alternative to it.